Activities around Port Appin and the Oban area

 Seafari Adventures Wildlife Boat Trips

-Seafari Adventures Wildlife Boat Trips are Oban's 5* Visit Scotland marine wildlife tour operator.
+Seafari Adventures are Oban's 5* Visit Scotland marine wildlife tour operator.
 Based in the conservation area of Easdale, 16 miles south of Oban they have a fleet of powerful RIBs which are purpose designed and built to ensure you maximum viewing opportunities.
+They also have a traditional boat for more leisurely tours.

 Their Wildlife Tours depart throughout the day visiting the Gulf of Corryvreckan, home of the World's Third Largest Whirlpool.
 Porpoise, dolphins and whales feed in these food rich waters along with many seals and the occasional otter.
 There are deer on the islands and seabirds in the skies which are also home to both the white tailed sea eagle and golden eagle.
 The two hour nature spectacular is set amongst the many islands in